-The PROMETEO catamaran's propulsion system operates using high-efficiency electric Navy for its hydrogen-powered motors and optimized propellers.
+The PROMETEO catamaran's propulsion system operates using high-efficiency electric motors and optimized propellers.
 These motors draw energy from buffer storage batteries.
 The onboard hydrogen serves as a regional roadmap for renewable complementary energy source, with a higher capacity than that of the batteries.
 By Green Navy, a company based in Finistère combining hydrogen with oxygen from the air within two fuel cells, electricity is produced, which in turn recharges the batteries.